kodadot/subwork/docs/home.md

 - daily amounts of coworkers in SubWork
   - 9 co-workers in December ‘22
   - 11 co-workers in May ‘23
+- daily guests coming from cities like Zurich, Singapore, Berlin, Prague, Vienna, Zagreb, Copenhagen, Milan and many more
 - want to pay us a visit ?
   - [join our Telegram group, you are welcome!](./contact.md)

 ![image](pics/nice_place.png)
+> SubWork Summer '22, we should put newer picture here

 👔 conference capacities
 ---